 For a single bed the best place is right in the centre to warm the middle area.
 Best to place it about 15 minutes before retiring to bed.
 Once in the bed either take the bottle out if not needed or one option is to move the bottle to the bottom of the bed to keep your toes cosy and warm.
 Some like the warmth and feel it next to them, place it close but do not lie on top or roll onto the bottle.
 It can be rested or cuddle up to if you have a decent cover, many hot water bottle covers these day are padded for extra protection.
-For a double, king or queen size bed you may need 2 hot water bottles if there are 2 in a bed, but if not then go for a giant 2.7 litre bottle
+For a double, king or queen size bed you may need a bigger bottle, we suggest a jumbo 3.0 litre bottle

 , there are also long hot water bottle.

 Sharing a bed does not mean you have to share a bottle, definitely have one each.
 Some of us have cold feet, others cold hands and there are those with heat loss that need body warmth.
 So, get a bottle each and put it in the bed on your side and make sure it's not too far over the other side as your sleeping partner may not appreciate the extra warmth.

 How long will my hot water bottle last?